lgeorgieff/git_training/README.md

 5. Show the log of the repository including a diff for each commit
 6. Show the log of the repository including a compact diff for each commit
 7. Show the log of the repository formatted as "short hash - author name, author date : subject"
-8. Show the log of the repository in the form of a commit per line and displaying the branches as a graph
+8. Show the log of the repository in the form of a commit per line and displaying the committs and branches as a graph
 9. Show the log of the repository for the last two days
 10. Show all logs with a short SHA-1 value
 11. Show the log message of the commit _940c980_